Making Technology Implementation a Success

 • Individuals show a willingness and ability to work through the implementation phases.

-• Individuals are able to clearly articulate goals, including what advising means and what outcomes are sought.
+• Individuals can clearly articulate goals, including what outcomes are sought.

 • Individuals are equipped to use data effectively to build understanding and trust with frontline faculty and staff implicated in implementation.

-• Individuals are able to build high-functioning relationships with senior leaders and to provide cover to those deeper in the institution by serving as a buffer and translator between senior leaders and frontline faculty and staff implicated in use of the tool.
+• Individuals can build high-functioning relationships with senior leaders and to provide cover to those deeper in the institution by serving as a buffer and translator between senior leaders and frontline faculty and staff implicated in use of the tool.

-• The institution/implementation team has clearly identified advising stakeholders and knows how to translate across groups to build shared understanding and support for quality implementation (For example: Who are your champions?
-Where are the collaborative relationships to drive advising services?).
+• The institution/implementation team has clearly identified stakeholders and knows how to translate across groups to build shared understanding and support for quality implementation (For example: Who are your champions?
+Where are the collaborative relationships to drive the adoption of your new tool?).

-While advising technology can be a boon to a student success and retention program, ultimately it is the people, and not technology, who create positive opportunities and change for students.
-As such, the culture of an institution has a huge impact on the quality of the technology implementation and how it is used to improve student experiences.
+While educational technology can be essential to your continuous improvement efforts, ultimately it is the people — not the technology — who create change.
+As such, the culture of an institution has a huge impact on the quality of the technology implementation and how it is used to drive institutional improvement.

-In order to foster an institutional culture that embraces technological evidence and data, as well as cross-departmental coordination and collaboration, a learning institution needs to cultivate the following:
+In order to foster a culture that embraces data and cross-departmental collaboration, higher ed institutions need to cultivate the following:

-• A dedication to continuous improvement, as evidenced by regular, routine courageous conversations about the data in order to identify what is effective for students and what processes or practices may need fine-tuning.
+• A dedication to continuous improvement, as evidenced by regular, routine courageous conversations about the data in order to identify what is effective for improvement efforts and what processes need fine-tuning.

 • Multiple opportunities for professional development and training around how to access, understand, and leverage data (For example: How to use data in operations; how to read data and what it means; orientation to what the software looks like, etc.).